florincatalin/android-basics-kotlin-lunch-tray-app-solution/README.md

 Lunch Tray - Solution Code
 ==================================

-Solution code for the third independent project for Android Basics in Kotlin by florincatalin (This project gave me a headache to complete!) completed on 22 January 2023
+**Solution code** for the third independent project for Android Basics in Kotlin by florincatalin (This project gave me a headache to complete!) completed on 22 January 2023

 Introduction
 ------------

-This is the starter code for the Lunch Tray app project.
+This is the **solution code** for the Lunch Tray app project.
 This project is an opportunity for you to demonstrate the concepts you learned in Unit 3 of Android Basics in Kotlin.

 Pre-requisites